The Effect of a Non-universal Extinction Curve on the Wesenheit Function and Cepheid Distances: Conclusions

 PW relations constructed with different Wesenheit indices are also widely used for distance measurements in other galaxies, most notably in the Magellanic Clouds.
 As shown by \cite{Zhang2025}, the mean \rv\ in the SMC is lower than in the Milky Way, while in the LMC, the range of \rv\ is much wider.
 Because the choice of $R$ directly affects the definition of the Wesenheit function, adopting an \rv\ appropriate for one galaxy but applying it to another will change the slope and zero point of the PW relation, and therefore alter the inferred distances.
 This would also affect the calibration of the extragalactic distance scale and, in consequence, influence measurements of the Hubble constant.
 For example, \cite{Riess2016} showed that $R$ variations arising from changing between the reddening laws of \cite{Fitzpatrick1999} and \cite{Cardelli1989} result in $H_0$ changing by $0.1-0.15$ km s$^{-1}$ Mpc$^{-1}$ when $W_H$ is used, and by $-2.15-3.8$ km s$^{-1}$ Mpc$^{-1}$ when $W_{VI}$ is used, demonstrating that near-infrared data remains the preferred choice for $H_0$ studies, in the absence of individual $R$ values.

 The main conclusion of this work is that optical Wesenheit indices of Milky Way Cepheids are not "reddening-free", as the assumption of a universal extinction curve is not satisfied.
+Consequently, optical Wesenheit magnitudes should not be used to estimate distances to Milky Way Cepheids, and distance determinations should instead rely on near- or mid-infrared data, which are far less sensitive to variations in the extinction curve (e.g. \citealt{Skowron2025,Wang2025}).
 However, a positive consequence is that the colors of highly reddened Cepheids contain information of \rv\ on large scales, as will be demonstrated in \citet[][in prep.]{Drimmel2025}.
 It is also important to note, that although our discussion focuses on classical Cepheids, the same considerations are valid for all classes of pulsating stars, such as RR~Lyrae or long-period variables, for which PW relations are employed to derive distances.